PickleProgramming/smt-tools/README.md

 (`app/p5/components/demon-entry.component.ts`)

 And the `demon-entry.component.ts` in `app/p5/components`, not to be confused with the 36 other `demon-entry.component.ts`s, has all the HTML for the table you see when you click Persona 5.
 Writing it all out I can see the logic behind it.
 But this little chain I wrote doesn't properly convey how strange and confusing it is with no documentation, countless overloaded variables containing paths to questionable places.
 I think I still will use the same structure aqiu384 did, but I'm definitely using different naming conventions.
+I have decided that this man did not plan any form of structure whatsoever, and when his project an ambitions ballooned, coming back to repair the structure seemed an increasiongly impossible task.
+All of the code looks great, except for the fact that he never used strict typing, leaving numerous instances of bad practice, but every works, works well, and while even just a little bit commenting would have helped *immensely* his naming conventions speak for themselves.
+Except in one instance, where he uses "SortFun" over and over and I have no idea what that means.
+With all this in mind I am simply going to restructure everything according to this guide: https://itnext.io/choosing-a-highly-scalable-folder-structure-in-angular-d987de65ec7 and keep everything else.
+His use of abstract components allows for relatively easy extendability, and he already did all the leg work for the all the minute differences between fusion for the games, and collected all the data already.
+If he used more than a dozen CSS properties, wrote a least one comment per function, and structered this in any kind of sensical way, it would be perfect.
+But he didn't do those things, and the lack of such simple practices is driving me insane.

 ## Fixes
 ### Angular